AASHE's Sustainability Tracking, Assessment & Rating System

 STARS measures sustainability comprehensively across all areas of higher education with reporting metrics ranging from academics to operations, all the way through employee satisfaction, and even investments.
 It allows institutions to benchmark their performance amongst peer institutions and incentivizes change with public recognition.
 Institutions are recognized based on their overall STARS score as Bronze, Silver, Gold or Platinum institutions.
-STARS is a very comprehensive and rigorous tool.
-To illustrate this, to date, only one school has been recognized as a Platinum institution.
+(See STARS rigorous reporting requirements).

-UMass Lowell has submitted to STARS twice, all of it's reporting is freely and publicly available on AASHE's website.
+UMass Lowell has submitted to STARS multiple times, and all of our reporting is freely and publicly available on AASHE's website.
+Check out the links to our past reports below!